 Our stakeholder discussions point to four ethical principles around which there is broad consensus.
 First, because democracy relies on widespread participation of the electorate, practices and policies should be oriented toward encouraging voter engagement with the political process.
 Second, protecting the integrity of elections from bad actors, foreign or domestic, is important for maintaining faith in the democratic process and, by extension, the utility of professional campaign services.
 Third, enhancing transparency in the use and targeting of digital ads can serve the public good and help practitioners communicate more effectively with voters.
-Fourth, fairness and consistency in the consultants on both sides of the aisle shared a fundamental orientation towards encouraging participation among voters.
+Fourth. fairness and consistency in the and opinions.

+Digital campaign practitioners and consultants on both sides of the aisle shared a fundamental orientation towards encouraging participation among voters.